• ๐Ÿ‡บ๐Ÿ‡ธ EN

 Filters and Phases

 Click Show Filters to expand the filter panel.
-You can narrow standings by tournament, edition, currently-playing tournaments, or club name.
+You can narrow standings by tournament, edition, season (year), currently-playing tournaments, or club name.
 When filters are active and the panel is collapsed, a badge shows the number of active filters.
 Active filter pills appear below the panel; click Clear All Filters to reset.

 Phase tabs (e.g., Round Robin, Medal Round) appear below the filters when game types are configured.
 Click a tab to see standings for only that phase of the tournament.